CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-8.md

 achieved that would discard him.
 A Wizard would not be eliminated and his player would not lose the game.

-@ A character attempting to remove a corruption card on another character may ignore the tapping requirement and recieve a -3 to the roll.

 See also Turn Sequence, Organization Phase, Storing Items.

 ### -= DDD =-